MaksymDel/skip_phrase_naive/README.md

-# skip_gram_phrase
+# Skip-gram word2vec for phrases
 A PyTroch implementation of the word2vec model with ability to embed phrases in compositional way.
-Built using  NLP library.

 Package uses:
 * python 3.6